ananaso/ananaso/README.md

 ### Ahoy! 👋

-#### I write code for the United States Space Force under Kobayashi Maru's Section 31.
+#### I write code for the United States Space Force under Kobayashi Maru's Section 31, but am transitioning to private industry in Aug 2024.

 🔭 I’m currently working as a full-stack developer.